 - Selling your products through Amazon 1P could be the most price efficient option for your brand.

-- You are basically free of inventory risk.
+- You’re basically free of inventory risk and possible listing disciplinary measures.

-- Amazon has the control to sell your product at any price they see fit, even if it’s below your established Minimum Advertising Price (MAP).
+- In a 1P relationship, Amazon has the control to sell your product at any price they see fit, even if it’s below your established Minimum Advertising Price (MAP).

-- You may lose profit margins.
+- You may lose profit margins to Amazon with a 1P relationship.
 (Learn the true costs of Amazon 1P.)

-- Amazon will pay you less frequently than a 3P relationship.
+- Amazon will pay you less frequently than in a 3P relationship.

 - You will have little control over availability of inventory on Amazon at any given time.